What are the Mimbres artifacts, and what is their history at the Weisman?

 In 1993, the Weisman submitted a summary of these holdings.
 In 1995, the Weisman made a subsequent filing, but still not a complete inventory of associated funerary objects affiliated with human remains.
 MIAC has corresponded with WAM, requesting a full inventory, per NAGPRA regulations.
 WAM is completing that inventory now.
 We must acknowledge that this delay was a mistake, and the University’s previous failure to provide an inventory and to discuss the holdings has been a source of pain and ongoing trauma for MIAC and the Minnesota tribes they represent, the Native artist community of the Twin Cities, and the descendant tribal nations of the Southwest.
 The museum is on track to complete that overdue inventory process later this year, and we will try respectfully to repair the relationships between the University and tribal communities.

-What is the repatriation process for any objects that the University currently holds in this collection?
+What is the repatriation process for Mimbres objects that the University currently holds?

 According to NAGPRA, to complete the inventory of the Mimbres holdings, the University and WAM must: